raikens1/PilotMatch/code/README.md

 ## File specifics

 In specific, the files to run most simulations are:
 - `basic_sim_functions.R` - based on `simulation_functions.R` by Dylan Greaves.
-This file contains the functions to do pairmatching for most simulations.
+This file contains functions that are needed for all simulations, such as the code to generate a simulated data set.
 This is also useful for making visualizations like in Figure 1.
+- `pairmatch_sim_functions.R` - based on other code in `simulation_functions.R` by Dylan Greaves.
+This file contains additional functions for pairmatching simulations.
+Has `basic_sim_functions.R` as a dependency.
 - `fullmatch_sim_functions.R` - additional functions for fullmatching simulations.
 Has `basic_sim_functions.R` as a dependency
 - `basic_sim_wrapper.R` - general wrapper used to run batches of NSIM simulations with specified parameters.
 Can be run from the command line but is more often called by `basic_sim_batch_driver.sh`.
 Has `basic_sim_functions.R` and `fullmatch_sim_functions.R` as dependencies.
 - `basic_sim_batch_driver.sh` - a very simple shell script that calls `basic_sim_wrapper.R` 11 times to run simulations across each value of rho (0.0, 0.1, ...
 1.0).
 Each call to `basic_sim_wrapper.R` runs in the background in parallel and produces a `.log` file and a results file (`angle_sigma1_results...`).